A small introduction to MongoDBPublished on: Author: Ivan Sotelo Codo Category: Java & Web

 - A possibility to map your Java entities to documents

-Apart from that MongoDB is simple to install and to use.
-The most common features can help you to solve the common critical problems in your daily routine.
-You can change dynamically your schemas without writing DML scripts.
-You can adapt your application to the market really fast and due to the simplicity of the basic maintenance tasks you don’t need DBA’s to keep your instances running and it saves a lot of money.
+MongoDB is simple to install and use.
+Its most common features can help you solve the ‘normal’, critical problems in your daily routine.
+You can change your schemas dynamically without writing DML scripts.
+You can adapt your application to the market really fast and due to the simplicity of the basic maintenance tasks you don’t need DBAs to keep your instances running.
+And last but not least: it saves a lot of money.

-You are going to build a content management system (CMS) and the users can create a page dynamically, inserting and deleting some fields, creating some rules, validating etcetera.
-You have to change the schema dynamically for each new page created or updated.
+You want to build a content management system (CMS) where users can create a page dynamically, inserting and deleting some fields, creating some rules, validating etcetera.
+This means you have to change the schema dynamically for each page created or updated.

-How can you do it without execute any DML script?
+How can you do this without executing any DML script?
 MongoDB fits perfectly in this case.

-If you need a database mature, cheap, reliable, scalable, very flexible and easy to maintain, MongoDB can be the correct tool for you.
-Also for applications designed to manipulate big amounts of data, or that needs to adapt fast but needs less transactional control instead of performance.
-Provided you know what you are doing because some features can be tricky.
-The document structure orientation is a very good and dangerous resource because you can lose the control in case of multiple changes without tracking these changes properly.
+If you need a mature, cheap, reliable, scalable, very flexible and easy to maintain database, MongoDB could be the correct tool for you.
+It’s also suited for applications designed to manipulate big amounts of data, or that need to adapt fast and need less transactional control instead of performance.
+Provided you know what you’re doing, because some features can be tricky.
+The document structure orientation is a good but dangerous resource, because you can easily lose control in case of multiple changes without tracking these changes properly.

-The shard feature needs to be built correctly to avoid some problems in future.
-For example: if one of the keys needs to be changed or if migration of the server needs to happen.
+The shard feature needs to be built correctly to avoid problems in the future.
+For example: if one of the keys needs to be changed, or if migration of the server needs to happen.

 You can find a comparison between SQL and MongoDB commands on this page.

 In case you are planning to use MongoDB with Java, you should have a look at Morphia framework.
-Morphia is an open source framework to persist data, written over mongo java driver and maintained by MongoDB company.
-With this framework you can easily use annotations to map your Java entities to MongoDB documents and vice-versa and you can also add support to use custom types.
+Morphia is an open source framework to persist data, written over Mongo Java Driver and maintained by MongoDB company.
+With this framework, you can easily use annotations to map your Java entities to MongoDB documents and vice-versa.
+You can also add support to use custom types.

 You can read more about this framework following this link.